Easy Sourdough Starter Recipe – How to Grow, Keep & Use

 (Adapted from Heavenly Homemakers)

-- Gather 1 half-gallon jar or 4-qt. or bigger glass bowl (not metal or plastic, sourdough is acid-based), 1 cup whole wheat flour + 1 cup rye flour (you can use all whole wheat - 2 cups total - but I read that rye flour makes the best sourdough starter, so I added half), and 2 cups warm water (just warm tap water) - using warm water is the major difference in my adaptation, as I've read - and experienced - that yeast responds better to warm water.
-NOTE: if your water isn't good or has additives, use a filtered water.
+- Gather 1 quart jar or 4-quart glass bowl (not metal or plastic, sourdough is acid-based), 1/2 cup whole wheat flour + 1/2 cup rye flour (you can use all whole wheat – 1 cup total – but I read that rye flour makes the best sourdough starter, so I added half), and 1 cup warm water (just warm tap water temperature) – using warm water is key, I’ve found, as the wild yeast responds better to warm water.
+NOTE: I’ve always used good well water – if your water isn’t good or has additives like chlorine, boil the water or let it sit out uncovered for 24 hours before using.
+Try not to use filtered water because we do want some of the minerals found in good water.

-Update: from here on in the process, you can use less flour and water to feed, if you'd like.
-As long as you start to see bubbling and activity, 1/2 cup or even 1/4 cup flour-to-water ratio should be okay (if it stalls, I'd use more again).
+Note: From here on in the process, you can use less flour and water to feed, if you’d like, to produce less waste.
+As long as you start to see bubbling and activity, 1/2 cup or even 1/4 cup flour to the same amount of water will work (if it stalls, though, I’d use more again).

 Day 2